jilitzky/quadtree/README.md

 # quadtree
-A simple implementation of a quadtree spatial partition
+A basic implementation of a quadtree spatial partition and a find-nearest search